MRtrix3/MRtrix3.github.io/_posts/2016/03/2016-03-11-major-changes-to-mrtrix3.md

 and are now available to users.

-While we firmly believe these updates will prove advantageous for users in the long, some of these changes will affect the outcome and/or usage of some of the commands.
+While we firmly believe these updates will prove advantageous for users in the long run, some of these changes will affect the outcome and/or usage of some of the commands.
 This is the case notably for `dwi2response`, `dwi2tensor`, and `tckgen` (see [below for details](#minor-updates)).
 For users who wish to prevent this upgrade (for example to ensure the same version of the software is